Learning from Human Directional Corrections: Numerical Examples

 \subsection{Inverted Pendulum}

 The dynamics of a pendulum is

-with $\alpha$ being the angle between the pendulum and the direction of gravity, $u$ is the torque applied to the pivot, $l=1$m, $m=1$kg, and $d=0.1$ are the length, mass, and damping ratio of the pendulum, respectively.
-We discretize the continuous dynamics by the Euler method with a fixed time interval $\Delta=0.2$s.
-The state and control vectors of the pendulum system are defined as $\boldsymbol{x}=[\alpha,\dot{\alpha}]^\prime$ and $\boldsymbol{u}=u$, respectively, and the initial condition is $\boldsymbol{x}_0=[0,0]^\prime$.
-In the cost function (\ref{equ_objective}), we set the weight-feature running cost as
+with $\alpha$ being the angle between the pendulum and the direction of gravity, $u$ is the torque applied to the pivot, $l=1$m, $m=1$kg, and $d=0.1$Ns/m are the length, mass, and damping ratio of the pendulum, respectively.
+We discretize the dynamics using the Euler method with a time interval $\Delta=0.2$s.
+The state and control input of the pendulum are $\boldsymbol{x}=[\alpha,\dot{\alpha}]\tran$ and $\boldsymbol{u}=u$, respectively.
+The initial condition is $\boldsymbol{x}_0=[0,0]\tran$.
+In the cost function (\ref{equ_objective}), we set the feature and weight vectors as